magentabusiness/magentabusiness.github.io/docs/samples/nettrartu+/rtu_temp_sensor.md

 ### Dashboard

 Download the dashboard file (.json) using this [link](/docs/samples/nettrartu+/resources/rtu_.json).
-Use import/export [instructions](/docs/user-guide/ui/dashboards/#iot-dashboard-importexport) to import the dashboard to your ThingsBoard instance.
+Use import/export [instructions](/docs/user-guide/ui/dashboards/#iot-dashboard-importexport) to import the dashboard to your IoT Hub instance.

 ## Connect RTU+ to PC